chrispduck/chrispduck/README.md

 Backend quantitative software developer.

+> "study hard what interests you the most in the most undisciplined, irreverent and original manner possible" - Feynman

 - 🔭🔭 Previously running tech at Grey Swan Finance.
 - 🌱🌱 I’m currently learning more about systems design.
 - 💬💬 Ask me about **python**, **golang**, **EVM**.